 Artificial urinary sphincter

-Artificial urinary sphincter is the only device that closely simulates the function of a human biological urinary sphincter and is the treatment of choice in patients with moderate to severe stress urinary incontinence (wears more than 3 pads, describes continuous urine dribble and urinary incontinence at night) as well as in men who have received radiation therapy.
-This device has been around since early 1970s and consists of 3-parts; an inflatable cuff that surrounds the urethra, a pressure regulating balloon (filled with saline) that acts as a fluid reservoir, and a control pump (placed in the scrotum).
+The artificial urinary sphincter is the only device that closely simulates the function of a human biological urinary sphincter and is the treatment of choice in patients with moderate to severe stress urinary incontinence (wears more than 3 pads, describes continuous urine dribble and urinary incontinence at night) as well as in men who have received radiation therapy.
+This device has been around since the early 1970s and consists of 3-parts; an inflatable cuff that surrounds the urethra, a pressure-regulating balloon (filled with saline) that acts as a fluid reservoir, and a control pump (placed in the scrotum).
 Manual compression of the pump would cause the cuff to deflate and you can then void.
-However within a short time frame (usually 30 sec to 1 min) the cuff will reinflate due to the transfer of fluid from the pressure regulating balloon to the cuff and you become dry again.
+However within a short time frame (usually 30 seconds to 1 minute) the cuff will reinflate due to the transfer of fluid from the pressure-regulating balloon to the cuff and you become dry again.
 Sometimes you may need to recycle the device a few times to completely empty your bladder.

 Over the last 40 years, this device has proved to be effective, safe and durable.
 It is associated with excellent patient satisfaction and restoration of quality of life.